florianlungu/La-Prima-Cycling-Screen/README.md

 The app is named in thanks to the sponsor of my local amateur cycling team – La Prima Espresso Coffee https://www.laprima.com

-##Permissions
+## Permissions

 This app requires access to:

-â€¢ Run in the background when it is not active (potentially affecting battery life) â€¢ Sensor data (i.e., ANT+, heart rate, compass) â€¢ Your Garmin Connectâ„¢ fitness profile
+• Run in the background when it is not active (potentially affecting battery life)

+• Sensor data (i.e., ANT+, heart rate, compass)

+• Your Garmin Connectâ„¢ fitness profile